microsoft/pxt-adafruit/docs/about.md

 # About

-The [BBC micro:bit](https://www.microbit.co.uk) is a [pocket-size computer](/device) with 25 LEDs, Bluetooth and sensors that can be programmed by anyone.
+The [BBC micro:bit](https://www.microbit.co.uk) is a [pocket-size computer](/device) with a 5x5 display of 25 LEDs, Bluetooth and sensors that can be programmed by anyone.
-The BBC micro:bit was made possible by [a number of partners!](https://www.microbit.co.uk/partners)
+The BBC micro:bit was made possible by many [partners](https://www.microbit.co.uk/partners).

 The micro:bit provides a fun introduction to programming and making – switch on, program it to do something fun – wear it, customize it.
 Just like Arduino, the micro:bit can be connected to and interact with sensors, displays, and other devices.

-## Block Editor or JavaScript
+## Blocks or JavaScript

-The student can program the BBC micro:bit using a Block Editor or JavaScript.
+The student can program the BBC micro:bit using [visual blocks](http://www.github.com/Google/blockly) or JavaScript.

 ```blocks
 basic.showString("BBC micro:bit!");